Skip to content

 Provideroauth_providerToken Source

-ClaudeclaudeReads from ~/.claude (Claude Code’s native config)
+ClaudeclaudeReads from ~/.claude/.credentials.json (Claude Code’s native config)

 When using OAuth profiles, Claudex sets ANTHROPIC_AUTH_TOKEN (not ANTHROPIC_API_KEY) when launching Claude Code.
 This prevents conflicts with Claude Code’s own subscription login mechanism, which uses ANTHROPIC_API_KEY internally.